BeginTry/SQL-Server-Indexes-With-Unused-INCLUDE-Columns/README.md

 Scans the plan cache for every query plan, finding every ColumnReference of every IndexScan operation.
 Corresponding rows in the "permanent" table have their [PlanCacheUseCount] value incremented.

 <h3>03 Update Table from Query Store.sql</h3>
 Iterates through all databases, scans Query Store for every query plan, finding every ColumnReference of every IndexScan operation.
-Corresponding rows in the "permanent" table have their [PlanCacheUseCount] value incremented.
+Corresponding rows in the "permanent" table have their [QueryStoreUseCount] value incremented.

 <h3>04 Results.sql</h3>
 A simple query showing all of the INCLUDE columns in the "permanent" table that have zero plan cache references and zero Query Store references.